andpor/react-native-sqlite-storage/README.md

 v2.1.2 - Upcoming
  1. Android Native SQLite connectivity
  2. Change how React parameters are processed to map a Number to Java Double
+ 3. Implent hooks for activity lifecycle and automatic db closing on destroy
+ 4. Fix How To Get Started instructions for Android

 v2.1.1 - Fixes issues with XCode path and React Native version compatibility